YottaDB/YDBDoc/ProgGuide/utility.rst

 %RD: Lists routine names available through $ZROUTINES.

-%RI: Loads routines from RO file to \*.m files in GT.M format.
+%RI: Loads routines from RO file to \*.m files in YottaDB format.

 %RO: Writes M source code for one or more routines to a sequential device such as a terminal, or a disk file.

 %RSE: Searches for every occurrence of a text string in a routine or a list of routines.

 %RSEL: Selects M routines and places their directories and names in a local array.

-The "%" sign has been removed from the topic headings below, intentionally.

 ++++
 %FL